gonicus/clacks/doc/intro.rst

 First contact
 ^^^^^^^^^^^^^

-The gosa-shell will use zeroconf/DNS to find relevant connection methods.
+The clacks shell will use zeroconf/DNS to find relevant connection methods.
 Alternatively you can specify the connection URL to skip zeroconf/DNS.

 Start the shell and send a command::

-  $ gosa-shell
+  $ clacksh
   (authenticate as the admin user you've created in qpid's SASL DB)
   >>> gosa.help()
   >>> gosa.mksmbhash("secret")